 Water quality trading is catching on nationwide, not only as an inexpensive way for factories and water treatment plants to ensure compliance with Clean Water Act provisions, but also as a method for reducing the amount of nutrient and sediment runoff that comes from farms.
 Producers generate the credits when they install conservation practices on their land that prevent a measurable amount of nutrient pollution from reaching adjacent waterways.

 Conservation districts can play a key role in water quality trading markets as third-party brokers of credits or as credit verifying entities.
 One project that districts have been intimately involved in is the Ohio River Basin Trading Project, which spans conservation districts in Ohio, Indiana, and Kentucky.
-NACD is also in the process of developing a series of case studies on district-led water quality trading market initiatives in conjunction with the American Farmland Trust.
+NACD developed a series of case studies on district-led water quality trading market initiatives in conjunction with the American Farmland Trust.
 Make sure to check in at our Newsroom for the latest updates on the project.

 Source Water Collaborative Toolkit |PDF| This toolkit is useful for anyone working in source water protection.
 Each insightful tip is based on advice NACD received from NRCS and from state and regional source water coordinators who have fostered and maintained effective partnerships.